aash-singh/Performance-Prediction-and-Optimization-of-Supercapacitors-Through-Data-Driven-Analysis-/README.md

 This project presents a machine learning framework for predicting the capacitance of flexible supercapacitors and recommending optimal material combinations for achieving desired electrochemical performance.

-The work was completed as a B.Tech Final Year Project in Electronics and Communication Engineering at IIITDM Kancheepuram.
+The work was completed as a B.Tech Final Year Project in Electronics and Communication Engineering at IIITDM Kancheepuram(2025).

 ## Objectives